-17 Best Resorts in St. Martin + St. Maarten: A Complete Guide
+17 Best Resorts in St. Martin and St. Maarten: The Luxe List

-You won’t find a tropical island where the food is as delectable as on St. Martin and Saint Maarten!
-No doubt that’s because the “Friendly Island” (as it’s dubbed) is half French and half Dutch.
+You won’t find a tropical island where the food wows you quite like it does on St. Martin and Saint Maarten!
+No surprise… The “Friendly Island” blends French flair with Dutch fun, and the result is oh-so-delicious.

-One of the most beautiful islands in the Caribbean, it charmed us so much when we visited a few years ago that we had to go back.
+One of the most beautiful islands in the Caribbean, it swept us off our feet when we first visited a few years ago… so much so that we had to return.

-So we did, making like the French for almost three weeks this time – sipping chilled rosé at swank beach clubs, sailing, getting our fill of escargots, foie gras and frogs’ legs and enjoying many more fun St. Martin activities.
+So we did, making like the French for almost three glorious weeks – sipping chilled rosé at swank beach clubs, sailing, getting our fill of escargots, foie gras and frogs’ legs and enjoying many more fun St. Martin activities.

 Peach lounge chairs around the Belmond La Samanna pool